v.token #

 lit string // literal representation of the token

-line_nr int // the line number in the source where the token occured
+line_nr int // the line number in the source where the token occurred

-col int // the column in the source where the token occured
+col int // the column in the source where the token occurred

 // name_idx int // name table index for O(1) lookup